 - Things you need for a cross country road trip

 - Cross country road trip cost analysis

 - The best cross country road trip routes

 HOW LONG DO YOU NEED FOR A CROSS COUNTRY ROAD TRIP?

+So how long does it take to do a cross country road trip?
 The drive from Los Angeles to New York City is 2776 miles and takes roughly 41 hours without stopping.
 At 8 hours a day, that would take you five days to complete.

 But what about stops and you know…enjoying the ride?

 Without knowing your route, it’s hard to suggest a time frame.
 At minimum, you’ll need a week for a cross-country road trip.
 Two weeks is better though.
 Two weeks allows you to drive for shorter distances and to take more time to enjoy the places you stop at.
 Three weeks is perfection!